graetz23/JWave/README.md

 GETTING STARTED
 ---------------
 First of all have a look at the [HowTo](https://github.com/cscheiblich/JWave/wiki/HowTo) page: How JWave is used, or why the result is looking like it does, and especially where the hack you can find an iterative (stepping) method!?
 However, the bare algorithms of JWave do only support data sampled by 2^p | p E N; e.g. 2, 4, 8, 16, ..
-128, 256, 512, 1024, .. and so on: Please use the AncientEgyptianDecomposition class for odd sampling (most frequently asked question)!
+128, 256, 512, 1024, .. and so on: Please use the AncientEgyptianDecomposition class for odd samplings (most frequently asked question)!
 Thanks. :-)

 CONTACT
 -------